#002 The Ultimate Guide to Choosing Gymnastics Grips

 Grips are designed to improve your hold on the bar, especially during big swings where slipping could mean missing the skill—or worse, an injury.
 They also offer added protection for your hands, helping to reduce rips, blisters, and calluses.

-Buckle vs. Velcro: Which is Right for You?
+Buckle vs. Velcro: Which Fastener Type?

 This comes down to personal preference.